wso2/docs-is/en/docs/develop/apis/idp-session-extender-endpoint.md

 ## Extract the session identifier value

-If the above config has been enabled, the session identifier can be extracted from the ID token.
-To do this, decode the ID token and read the value of the claim `isk`, which is the identifier of the session.
+To extract the session identifier from the ID token, decode the ID token and read the value of the claim `isk`.

 ---